 Throughout this journey, CIJ has participated in national and international projects, in partnership with Portuguese and foreign universities and organisations and has provided services to the national and international community of significant relevance and impact.

-At the same time, CIJ, through its researchers, has provided ongoing collaboration to the FDUP, promoting and actively participating in post-graduate and masters' courses in various areas of law.
+At the same time, CIJ, through its researchers, has provided ongoing collaboration to the FDUP, promoting and actively participating in post-graduate and masters' courses in various areas of law and criminology.

 In addition, since its foundation, this Research Unit has hosted dozens of visiting researchers from various foreign institutions.

-It branches its research into two lines: (1) Law, Business & Market, which encompasses studies on Labour Law, Business Law, Social Law and Consumer Rights, on Civil and Professional Liability and on Tax Law, and (2) Law, People & Power, which encompasses studies related to the emergence of new rights or new objects for Law, studies on public policies and regulation, on religious freedom, on Europe in the international and national context, on Administrative Law and on family property and succession relations.
+It branches its research into two lines: (1) Law, Business & Market, which encompasses studies on Labour Law, Business Law, Social Law and Consumer Rights, on Civil and Professional Liability and on Tax Law, (2) Law, People & Power, which encompasses studies related to the emergence of new rights or new objects for Law, studies on public policies and regulation, on religious freedom, on Europe in the international and national context, on Administrative Law and on family property and succession relations, and (3) Crime, Security and Victimisation, which encopasses studies on justice and social control, antissocial and deviant behaviour, security and criminality and victimology.

 Its research activity also focuses on the guidance of research projects, Master's, Doctoral and Post-Doctoral, disseminating their results nationally and internationally, through the organization and participation in conferences.

-Currently, CIJ is composed of a team of 55 researchers, coordinated by Professor Graça Enes, who also includes Professor Anabela Costa Leão, Professor Sandra Oliveira e Silva, Professor José Reis e Professor Tiago Ramalho.
+Currently, CIJ is composed of a team of 115 researchers, coordinated by Professor Graça Enes, who also includes Professor Anabela Costa Leão, Professor Sandra Oliveira e Silva, Professor José Reis, Professor Tiago Ramalho, Professor Jorge Quintas and Professor Rita Faria.